abhinav250401/Vocab-Alert/README.md

-# Vocab-Alert
+The Vocab-Alert application is a Python-based application that helps users learn new vocabulary words by sending them push notifications throughout the day.
-This is a simple python application which sends a notification on user's device containing a new english word along with its meaning.
+The application is designed to be simple and easy to use, with a minimalist interface that allows users to focus on learning.